 Yes, X-ray and CT inspection are non-destructive and do not compromise bond integrity.

-Why choose Xray Lab for NDT services in the USA?
+Why choose XRAY-LAB for NDT services in the USA?

-Xray Lab combines advanced imaging technology with expert analysis to deliver reliable, actionable insights for adhesive bonded assemblies.
+XRAY-LAB combines advanced imaging technology with expert analysis to deliver reliable, actionable insights for adhesive bonded assemblies.